ilhamdanu13/RNN-with-PyTorch/README.md

 # Dataset & Dataloader
 At this stage, how to convert the split data to NSF format?
 Why should I change to NSF? because RNN only accepts in the form of NSF.

-1 row, 2920 columns, but it has only one feature which is "Temp".
+1 row, 2920 columns, but it has five features which is "Temp", and "quarters".
 So you have to be careful, the column is not a feature but 2920 sequences with 1 data.
 Whereas machine learning cannot learn with one data.
 So that in the RNN the data must be batched, because the time series data is only one.

 The idea of batching is to divide the data sequence into several parts, for example, it is divided every 10 sequences.
 So that after batching, the form of the data is divided so that the data is not only one data.